15 Best LinkedIn CRM Tools for 2026

 - Deal + pipeline tracking – Solid “source → conversation → opportunity” structure without enterprise overhead.

-- Integrations for LinkedIn capture – Many teams pair Copper with a LinkedIn contact-capture layer to push leads into Copper without manual entry.
+- Integrations for LinkedIn capture – Pair Copper with a LinkedIn contact-capture layer to push leads into Copper without manual entry.

 What I like about it

-Copper is the kind of CRM that gets used daily because it doesn’t feel like extra work.
+Copper is the kind of CRM that gets used daily because it blends into the tools reps already have open.
 It’s especially strong when your sales motion is relationship-driven and you work mainly in Gmail and Google Calendar.

 Who it’s for